 - Silky Terrier (Spongiform Leukodystrophy),

 - Smooth-Haired Fox Terrier (Hereditary Ataxia),

 - West Highland White Terrier (GCL).

 Diagnosis of Leukodystrophy in dogs and cats

-Diagnosis of Leukodystrophy will include extensive testing, including MRI scanning and other screening tests.
+Diagnosis of Leukodystrophy will include extensive testing, MRI scanning, and other screening tests.
 It will also require the employment of a veterinary neurologist, all of which adds up.
-If your pet has a confirmed diagnosis it will be a downward spiral from there on in.
+If your pet has a confirmed diagnosis, it will be a downward spiral from there on in.

 Which brings us to…

 We want to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
 We are all a bunch of folks passionate about animals and only want what’s best for them.
 If your pet may have Leukodystrophy (or any other health issue), you may wish to have them checked out by a vet ASAP!

 An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!
 This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.